 A quick note about circadian rhythms.
-Your testosterone is highest between 3-5 AM and is monitored by a sophisticated yet hackable feedback loop.
+Your testosterone is highest early morning and is monitored by a sophisticated yet hackable feedback loop.

 Testosterone levels cycle every 24 hours with peak production occurring during late night sleep.
 We’re going to go over testosterone production step by step to help you understand ways to hack your testosterone production which we will go over in detail in subsequent papers.

 The process is a feedback loop, meaning that a detectable uptick in hormone levels signals the system to stop testosterone production.
 It is called the HPG axis, with HPG standing for “hypothalamus pituitary gonad” Here’s how it works: